egonelbre/gophers/README.md

 # Gophers....

+The Go gopher was designed by the awesome [Renee French](http://reneefrench.blogspot.com/).
+Read http://blog.golang.org/gopher for more details.

 The images and art-work in this repository are under [CC0 license](https://creativecommons.org/publicdomain/zero/1.0/).

 However, if you do use something, you are encouraged to: